Amanda Lang: NDP

 In 2011, Lang hosted a panel on CBC's The National where she was assigned to determine the credibility of then NDP leader Jack Layton's election platform.
-It was not disclosed to the viewing audience that Lang's brother was, at the time, running against Layton for the Liberal Party in the riding of Toronto—Danforth.
+It was not disclosed to the viewing audience that her brother, Andrew Lang, was running against Layton for the Liberal Party in the riding of Toronto—Danforth.
 CBC's Ombudsman reported that, “There was nothing problematic about Lang’s reporting in the campaign,” however the report raised concerns about perceived conflicts, stating that, "it was not possible to compartmentalize Lang's reporting on NDP policy from Layton's qualities as a leader and credentials to be supported as a candidate.
 Any of her campaign reporting even indirectly intersecting with the Liberals or NDP could have been perceived as conflicted."

 According to the Ombudsman’s response, Mark Harrison, the executive producer of The National, noted that, “the feature in question did not focus on Layton, but was a broad segment on how the NDP was going to finance its promises.”
 He also noted that “the reporting decision was not Lang’s, but the program’s senior editors.”